Processing math: 4%

 Indian Statistical Institute B.Math & B.Stat: Integration and Continuity

-Indian Statistical Institute B.Math & B.Stat Solved Problems, Vinod Singh ~ Kolkata If \( c \int_{0}^{1} xf(2x) dx = \int_{0}^{2} tf(t) dt,\) where $f$ is a positive continuous functions, then find then value of $c$. $$$$ In the R.H.S put $2x=t$, this gives \( c \int_{0}^{1} xf(2x) dx = 4\int_{0}^{1} xf(2x) dx = (c-4) \int_{0}^{1} xf(2x) dx =0 \implies c =4\) $$$$ Since $f$ is given to be a positive continuous function, $xf(x)$ is continuous and $>0 \in (0,1)$.
-Therefore \( \int_{0}^{1} xf(2x) dx > 0 \).
-This follows from the fact that if a continuous functions is positive at a point in its domain, the $\exists$ a open neighborhood containing the point and contained in the domain throughout which the function is positive.
+Indian Statistical Institute B.Math & B.Stat Solved Problems, Vinod Singh ~ Kolkata If c \int_{0}^{1} xf(2x) dx = \int_{0}^{2} tf(t) dt, where f is a positive continuous functions, then find then value of c.
+In the R.H.S put 2x=t, this gives c \int_{0}^{1} xf(2x) dx = 4\int_{0}^{1} xf(2x) dx = (c-4) \int_{0}^{1} xf(2x) dx =0 \implies c =4 Since f is given to be a positive continuous function, xf(x) is continuous and >0 \in (0,1).
+Therefore \int_{0}^{1} xf(2x) dx > 0 .
+This follows from the fact that if a continuous functions is positive at a point in its domain, the \exists a open neighborhood containing the point and contained in the domain throughout which the function is positive.

 Indian Statistical Institute B.Math & B.Stat : Continuity and Bijections

-Indian Statistical Institute B.Math & B.Stat Solved Problems, Vinod Singh ~ Kolkata $Problem-1.$ Let \(f: \mathbb{R} \to \mathbb{R} \) be given by \(f(x) = x(x-1)(x+1) \).
-Then show that $f$ is onto but not 1-1. $$$$ The injectivity part is very much obvious.
-See that \( f(0)=f(1)=f(-1) = 0 \).
-Now for the surjectivity, observe that $f$ is an odd degree polynomial.
+Indian Statistical Institute B.Math & B.Stat Solved Problems, Vinod Singh ~ Kolkata Problem-1.
+Let f: \mathbb{R} \to \mathbb{R} be given by f(x) = x(x-1)(x+1) .
+Then show that f is onto but not 1-1.
+The injectivity part is very much obvious.
+See that f(0)=f(1)=f(-1) = 0 .
+Now for the surjectivity, observe that f is an odd degree polynomial.
 Hence it must be surjective!
-(Think if not, then $\exists$ a real number which has no pre-image (say $r$ ).
-Now consider the polynomial \( g(x) = f(x)-r \)!! what else g(x) is also an odd degree polynomial with no real roots!!! ) $$$$ $Problem-2.$ Another Problem with a kick of continuity.
-Let \(f: \mathbb{R} \to \mathbb{R} \) be given by \(f(x) = x^3-3x^2+6x-5 \).
-Then show that $f$ is both onto and 1-1. $$$$ Again note that $f$ is an odd degree polynomial so it is surjective.
-Since $f$ is a polynomial it is continuous on $\mathbb{R}$.
-Also \(f'(x)=3x^2-6x+6 = 3(x^2-2x+2) = 3\{(x-1)^2 + 1 \} > 0 \) \( \forall x \in \mathbb{R}\).
-This shows that $f$ is strictly increasing.
-Thus $f$ is continuous and strictly increasing hence must be 1-1. $$$$ $Problem-3.$ Let \(f: \mathbb{R} \to \mathbb{R} \) be given by \(f(x) = x^2 - \frac{x^2}{1+x^2} \).
-Then show that $f$ is neither onto nor 1-1. $$$$ Clearly $f$ is not injective since \(f(x)=f(-x) \).
-Also \( f(x) = \frac{x^4}{1+x^2} \) which shows that $f$ assume non-negative values.
-Thus the \(Range_f \subset \mathbb{R} = Co-domain_f\).
-Thus $f$ is neither surjective. $$$$ $Problem-4.$ Let \( \phi :[0,1] \to [0,1] \) be a continuous and 1-1 function.
-Let \( \phi(0) = 0, \phi(1) = 1, \phi \big(\frac{1}{2}\big) = c, \phi \big(\frac{1}{4}\big) = d.\) Then show that $ c > d $. $$$$ This follows form the property of continuous functions.
+(Think if not, then \exists a real number which has no pre-image (say r ).
+Now consider the polynomial g(x) = f(x)-r !! what else g(x) is also an odd degree polynomial with no real roots!!! ) Problem-2.
+Another Problem with a kick of continuity.
+Let f: \mathbb{R} \to \mathbb{R} be given by f(x) = x^3-3x^2+6x-5 .
+Then show that f is both onto and 1-1.
+Again note that f is an odd degree polynomial so it is surjective.
+Since f is a polynomial it is continuous on \mathbb{R}.
+Also f'(x)=3x^2-6x+6 = 3(x^2-2x+2) = 3\{(x-1)^2 + 1 \} > 0 \forall x \in \mathbb{R}.
+This shows that f is strictly increasing.
+Thus f is continuous and strictly increasing hence must be 1-1.
+Problem-3.
+Let f: \mathbb{R} \to \mathbb{R} be given by f(x) = x^2 - \frac{x^2}{1+x^2} .
+Then show that f is neither onto nor 1-1.
+Clearly f is not injective since f(x)=f(-x) .
+Also f(x) = \frac{x^4}{1+x^2} which shows that f assume non-negative values.
+Thus the Range_f \subset \mathbb{R} = Co-domain_f.
+Thus f is neither surjective.
+Problem-4.
+Let \phi :[0,1] \to [0,1] be a continuous and 1-1 function.
+Let \phi(0) = 0, \phi(1) = 1, \phi \big(\frac{1}{2}\big) = c, \phi \big(\frac{1}{4}\big) = d.
+Then show that c > d .
+This follows form the property of continuous functions.
 On an interval I ( not necessarily compact ), if a function is continuous and 1-1 it is strictly increasing.
 To prove this you can use the Intermediate Value Theorem.

 Saturday, June 6, 2015